 Fabrication-Informed Design of Robotically Assembled Structures

-Digital fabrication has substantially expanded the design possibilities for architectural construction.
-While we can nowadays fabricate a much larger variety of geometries, the design of such structures becomes more and more difficult to control.
-The design space of digitally fabricated structures is inherently different from the traditional architectural design space and needs to be defined including the specific constraints and limitations of the fabrication procedure.
-Looking at robotic fabrication, this design space is a direct result of the robot’s kinematic behaviour, resulting in a multi-dimensional space (as a consequence of the number of axes of the robotic set-up) that cannot be intuitively described.
-In addition to the robots’ movement, the definition of the fabrication sequence is crucial to the success of the assembly process.
+While novel robotic fabrication methods are being developed full speed, the design of such structures remains difficult to control and define.
+The design space of robotically fabricated structures is a direct result of the robot’s kinematic behaviour, resulting in a multi-dimensional space (as a consequence of the number of axes of the robotic set-up) that cannot be intuitively described.
+In addition to the robots’ movement, the definition of the fabrication sequence is critical for the success of the assembly process.
 As a result, the abstraction and integration of both sequence and robotic motion planning is crucial for allowing to explore the entire design space that digital fabrication processes open up.
-This workshop presents a set of design and robotic motion-planning tools for efficiently generating and calculating robotically assembled structures while integrating fabrication information in the design process.
+The workshop presents a set of design and robotic motion-planning tools for efficiently generating and constructing robotically assembled structures while integrating fabrication information in the design process.

-The goal of the workshop is to explore the relationship between design and fabrication and to propose new tools for integrating fabrication information in the design process.
+The goal of the workshop is to explore the relationship between design and fabrication and to present new strategies for integrating fabrication information in the design process.
 The workshop focuses on robotic assembly methods and the relationship between the robot’s kinematics, the assembly sequence and the design method.
 Participants will design small-scale spatial bar structures that will be simulated and visualised through robotic simulation tools and ultimately assembled with robotic arms.
-The design process will utilize a custom sequential design set-up, for the generation of robotically assembled spatial bar structures.
-This design set-up will be used in combination with the pychoreo motion- and sequence-planning tool, that enables the definition of collision-free robotic movements and the identification of optimal assembly sequences.
+The design process will utilize a custom sequential design engine, for the generation of robotically assembled spatial bar structures.
+This design engine will be used in combination with the pychoreo motion- and sequence-planning tool, that enables the definition of collision-free robotic movements and the identification of optimal assembly sequences.
 Processes that use one robot, two cooperating robots or collaborative processes between humans and robots may be developed.
-In addition, participants will be introduced to both the proposed design method, which integrates the robotic fabrication constraints into the design process, and the provided software tools, which were developed by the tutors.
+Participants will be introduced to both the proposed design method and the software tools developed by the tutors.
 The output goal is a number of small-scale spatial structures made of wooden or acrylic bars that will exploit the robot’s capability of assembling irregular geometries and showcase the kinematic complexity of the robotic set-up.

 The workshop is aimed at students, academics and professional who are interested in acquiring experience with both computational design tools for robotic assembly and hands-on robotic assembly processes.
 The goal is to provide a toolset that allows participants to intuitively design and physically construct spatial structures with robotic arms.
 Experience in programming in python or visual programming in grasshopper is desired.